Computational-Plant-Science/plantit/README.md

 - `irods`: mock IRODS server
 - `ssh`: mock SSH connection (e.g., to cluster)

-To bypass CAS login and log directly into Django as superuser, browse to `http://localhost/accounts/login/` and enter username `admin` and password `admin` (superuser access is configured in `dev/setup_defaults.py`).
+To bypass CAS login and log directly into Django as superuser, browse to `http://localhost/accounts/login/` and enter username `admin` and password `admin`.

 The default Django interface is at `http://localhost/admin/`.

 ### Environment variables

-Docker reads environment variables in the following format from a file named `.env` in the `plantit` root directory:
+In a development environment, Docker reads environment variables in the following format from a file named `.env` in the `plantit` root directory:

 ```
 key=value